All Episodes

 We do not know that he has sent out a billion dollars worth of assets.

-What we know is that he had 123 million dollars of checks that were written and signed that were found in his desk, and he was gonna send, but we know about that too, according to his sons.
+What we know is that he had $123 million of checks that were written and signed that were found in his desk.

-They said that Bernie said he wanted to pay off some friends and families, give them their bonuses or what have you before Christmas before he went public and confessed to the crime.
+They said that Bernie said he wanted to pay off some friends and families, give their bonuses or what have you before Christmas before he went public and confessed to the crime.

 But Madoff hasn't said any of this.

-It's his sons that have said this, and we're all assuming it's 50 billion.
+It's his sons that have said this.

-We're all assuming that we know the 123 million is true because they found that the feds found the checks, if we can believe the feds, and we also know that uh we don't know that a you know a million dollars worth of assets were sent out all over the all over the country, which which got me to thinking about something else.
+And we also know that we don't know that a million dollars worth of assets were sent out all over the country, which got me to thinking about something else.

-Everybody in the country right now believes that we are in a depression, and everybody in the country believes we don't have a prayer unless this stimulus package and the next stimulus package of two trillion dollars each gets spent right now.
+And everybody in the country believes we don't have a prayer unless this stimulus package and the next stimulus package of $2 trillion each get spent right now.

-And if it isn't spent right Now, we are in heap big trouble.
+And if it isn't spent right now, we are in heap big trouble.

 Where are we?